mdbootstrap/mdb-ui-kit/README.md

 `$.material.ripples("#selector, #foobar")` will apply Ripples.js only to `#selector` and `#foobar`.
 The functions that allows an optional selector are `$.material.ripples`, `$.material.input`, `$.material.checkbox` and `$.material.radio`.

-You can even override the default values using the `$.material.options` function.
+You can even override the default values using the `$.extend` function.
 The default values are:

     $.material.options = {
         "withRipples": ".btn:not(.btn-link), .card-image, .navbar a:not(.withoutripple), .nav-tabs a:not(.withoutripple), .withripple",